alexdummer/alex-goes-usa-diary/index.md

 title: Home
 ---

-# Welcome to Alex's Boulder Research Diary 🏔️
+# Welcome to Alex's Boulder Diary 🏔️

 This is a personal diary documenting my experiences and adventures during my 1-year research stay in Boulder, Colorado.
-Here you'll find daily entries about:
+Here you'll find daily entries about my academic work and discoveries, physical activities and sports in the Rockies, explorations, cultural experiences, and daily adventures.

-- 🌤️ **Weather** - Colorado's beautiful and sometimes unpredictable weather
-- 🔬 **Research** - My academic work and discoveries
-- 🏃‍♂️ **Training** - Physical activities and sports in the Rockies
-- 🎯 **Activities** - Explorations, cultural experiences, and daily adventures

 ## Recent Entries